 A set of images submitted for NPSNZ Honours must contain images of an appropriate standard for each level of Honours (L, A, F).
 However, the images must work together to form a portfolio of work in which the set as a whole has greater value than that of the sum of the individual images.
+The set must demonstrate good flow and have good cohesion.

-Sets of images may be submitted as either prints or digital images in one of three categories (see below).
+Sets of images may be submitted as either prints or digital images

-Prints must be matted, with a maximum size of $20 \times 16$ inches.
+Prints must be matted, with a maximum size of 20×16 inches.
 Please include a diagram of the layout you wish to be used to display your prints.

-Digital projected images must be JPEGs, preferably using sRGB colour space, with the long side 16200 pixels on the horizontal and 1080 pixels on the vertical side.
+Digital projected images must be JPEGs, preferably using sRGB colour space, with the long side 1620 pixels on the horizontal and 1080 pixels on the vertical side.
+Include a strip showing thumbnails of the images.
+This is used by the judges to check flow through the entire set and ensures images are projected in the correct order.